groupdocs-redaction/GroupDocs.Redaction-Products/english/redaction/net/metadata/createdtime/bmp.md

     - title_left: "Redact BMP Metadata in C#"
       content_left: |
         Following code allows you to search and redact sensitive data from a BMP document.
-You can set scope for redaction by setting filter, e.g. to MetadataFilter.Company. - it will leave the regular expressions matches undone in all metadata items, except “Company” property:
+You can set scope for redaction by setting filter, e.g. to MetadataFilter.Createdtime. - it will leave the regular expressions matches undone in all metadata items, except “Createdtime” property:

       title_right: "How to Redact BMP Metadata"
       content_right: |